 - A Professional Pet Sitter or Dog Walker will be First Aid and CPR certified and qualified to deal with most emergencies as well as be able to administer medication on a regular schedule.

 - Certain pets such as puppies, kittens, seniors or disabled dogs, or those on medication may require a more regulated schedule and intense care and supervision.
+They may also undergo a fair amount of stress in kennel environments.

 - A dog who has separation issues or is reactive to other dogs will certainly be better off with a Pet Sitter than in a kennel.